 Although for a sane person the choice of quartz calibers usually means that the watch is extremely accurate (at least, when compared to a mechanical caliber) and a lot cheaper to maintain, there is a great number of people that believe that a true Swiss Made watch must be powered by a high-grade mechanical (either hand-wound or automatic) caliber.

-Well, the Luminox Tony Kanaan Valjoux was built to satisfy tastes of the latter group of people.
-Twice as expensive as the version with quartz engine, the automatic watch is powered by a tried and true ETA Valjoux 7750 natural-born chronograph movement.
+Well, the Luminox Tony Kanaan Valjoux was built to satisfy the tastes of the latter group of people.
+Twice as expensive as the version with quartz engine, the automatic watch features the tried and true ETA Valjoux 7750 chronograph movement.
 Coming without any significant modification, the engine offers the usual set of functions that include a 12-hour chronograph, and a small seconds indicator at 9 hours, which is balanced by an expanded calendar display at 3 o’clock.

 As usual for the brand, the watch is equipped with a set of 14 Night Vision Tubes filled with radioactive tritium gas.
 Completely harmless for a human being, the gas is active enough to emit a bright glow for as long as 25 years: a handy feature if you plan to live in a nuclear shelter without electricity or any other source of artificial lighting.

 Luminox will offer no more than 311 numbered pieces.

 WWR preliminary verdict:

 Build quality: 5/5

 Value for money: 4.5/5